2 Betty Spencer Drive

 Fax: (864) 355-0249

 Grades: Washington Center - Self-Contained Special Education Ages 3-21

 School Location: Washington Center - Highway 291 near Cleveland Street intersection

 Awards and Honors

 Based on team recommendations, students with severe intellectual disabilities, often accompanied by medical, sensory and motor challenges, are served at Washington Center.
 The school’s focus is to develop functional academic, self-help and leisure competencies needed for participation in family and community activities.

 Daily academic instruction with the Unique Learning System and Attainment Curriculum is aligned with SC standards, and students in designated grades take the state’s alternate assessments.
 Programs such as: M.O.V.E (Mobility Opportunities via Education), adaptive environmental science, daily living, Virtual Learning and community based instruction (CBI) support the curriculum.
 Augmentative communication and assistive technology are integrated daily into the school program.
-Classrooms are equipped with touch screen computers, iPads, and interactive white boards; and, the web-based OnCourse System is used for lesson planning.
+Classrooms are equipped with touch screen computers, iPads, Chromebooks and interactive white boards.
+The web-based OnCourse System is used for lesson planning.

 Students participate in both on and off campus events, such as Special Olympics, Boo in the School, Valentine Pageant and presentations by drama and music groups.
 Additionally, classes raise money for charities, visit local nursing homes, and prepare and sell meals to staff on a bi-monthly basis.
 Students who are 13 and older participate in Community Based Instruction.
 Volunteers provide book buddies, dance partners and support for PTA activities such as Parent Night and the annual Run, Walk and Roll fundraiser, while partnerships with local schools allow students to interact with nondisabled peers and to take off campus trips.
 PTA and SIC assist by fundraising, volunteering and advising; and, Washington Center is a training facility for college and university students preparing for careers in education and health.

 - Accredited by AdvancEd